Life Advice

 Finally, the car came back from the painter.
 I’ll never forget how I felt the first time I saw that beautiful car.

-In the meantime our other hero and crew chief, Harry, had been working non-stop alongside Bobby on the engine.
-We placed our new SUPER-powered and SUPER-pretty baby in the trailer and off we went to test at the local track one weeknight evening.
-Friends and strangers alike were watching as we started her and rolled up to the starting line.
+In the meantime our crew chief, Harry, had been working non-stop on the engine.
+We placed our new SUPER-powered and SUPER-pretty baby in the trailer and off we went to test at the local track.
+Friends and strangers were watching as we started her and rolled up to the starting line.
 Our hopes were high.
 So much work.
 So much sweat.
+We were so happy!

 But the tears were coming.